-Stock-based compensation expense recognized for the Company's equity incentive plans and long-term incentive plan for the years ended December 31, 2023, 2022 and 2021 was as follows:
+Stock-based compensation expense recognized for the Company's equity incentive plans and long-term incentive plan for the years ended December 31, 2024, 2023 and 2022 was as follows:

-Year Ended December 31, 2023 2022 2021 Stock-based compensation expense related to stock options \$ 17,221 \$ 11,361 \$ 8,459 Stock-based compensation expense related to restricted stock awards 11,845 9,920 8,385 Stock-based compensation expense related to stock options and restricted stock awards to non-employee directors 1,688 1,439 1,834 TOTAL \$ 30,754 \$ 22,720 \$ 18,678
+Year Ended December 31, 2024 2023 2022 Stock-based compensation expense related to stock options \$ 22,439 \$ 17,221 \$ 11,361 Stock-based compensation expense related to restricted stock awards 11,662 11,845 9,920 Stock-based compensation expense related to restricted stock awards to non-employee directors 2,082 1,688 1,439 TOTAL \$ 36,183 \$ 30,754 \$ 22,720

-In future periods, the Company expects to recognize approximately \$67,750 and \$29,245 in stock-based compensation expense for unvested options and unvested restricted stock awards, respectively, that were outstanding as of December 31, 2023.
-Future stock-based compensation expense will be recognized over 3.9 and 3.4 weighted average years for unvested options and restricted stock awards, respectively.
-There were 2,104 unvested and outstanding options as of December 31, 2023, of which 1,940 shares are expected to vest.
-The weighted average contractual life for options outstanding, vested and expected to vest as of December 31, 2023 was 6.7 years.
+In future periods, the Company expects to recognize approximately \$84,914 and \$38,434 in stock-based compensation expense for unvested options and unvested restricted stock awards, respectively, that were outstanding as of December 31, 2024.
+Future stock-based compensation expense will be recognized over 3.8 and 3.7 weighted average years for unvested options and restricted stock awards, respectively.
+There were 2,092 unvested and outstanding options as of December 31, 2024, of which 1,925 shares are expected to vest.
+The weighted average contractual life for options outstanding, vested and expected to vest as of December 31, 2024 was 6.7 years.

-17. LEASES
+16. LEASES

-The Company leases from CareTrust REIT, Inc. (CareTrust) real property associated with 97 independent skilled nursing and senior living facilities used in the Company's operations, 96 of which are under nine "triple-net" master lease agreements (collectively, the Master Leases), which range in terms from 13 to 20 years.
+The Company leases from CareTrust REIT, Inc. (CareTrust) real property associated with 100 independent skilled nursing and senior living facilities used in the Company's operations, 99 of which are under nine "triple-net" master lease agreements (collectively, the Master Leases), which range in terms from 13 to 20 years.
 At the Company's option, the Master Leases may be extended for two or three five-year renewal terms beyond the initial term, on the same terms and conditions.
-The extension of the term of any of the Master Leases is subject to the following conditions: (1) no event of default under any of the Master Leases having occurred and been continuing; and (2) the tenants providing timely notice of their intent to renew.
+The extension of the term of any of the Master Leases is subject to the following conditions: (1) no event of default under any of the Master Leases having occurred and continuing; and (2) the tenants providing timely notice of their intent to renew.
 The term of the Master Leases is subject to termination prior to the expiration of the current term upon default by the tenants in their obligations, if not cured within any applicable cure periods set forth in the Master Leases.
 If the Company elects to renew the term of a Master Lease, the renewal will be effective to all, but not less than all, of the leased property then subject to the Master Lease.
-Additionally, four of the 97 facilities leased from CareTrust include an option to purchase that the Company can exercise starting on December 1, 2024.
+During the year ended December 31, 2024, the Company amended two of the Master Leases by adding three operations and extending the terms to 15 and 20 years, respectively.
+These amendments increased the lease liabilities and right-of-use assets by \$72,503 to reflect the new lease obligations.
+Additionally, four of the 100 facilities leased from CareTrust include an option to purchase that the Company can exercise starting on December 1, 2024.
+Subsequent to December 31, 2024, the Company purchased the real estate of the four facilities from CareTrust for \$44,575.